 The Ithaca College library, located in Gannett Center, offers numerous services and information resources in electronic and print formats, including books, periodicals, compact discs, phonograph records, audiotapes, and videotapes.
 An online catalog is available to locate materials.
 You can search the catalog in the library or your personal computer.
 Reference librarians are also available to assist you.
 You will find that these helpful individuals can provide tips on how to use various print and electronic resources, direct you to appropriate materials, and recommend research strategies.

-When you first visit the Office of Extended Studies, use the parking spaces in J lot reserved for visitors.
-After you complete your course registration, you should register your vehicle with Parking and Traffic Services.
+When you first visit the Office of Extended Studies, use the Visitor Lot.
+After you complete your course registration, you should register your vehicle with Parking Services.
 You will need a photocopy of your current vehicle registration and an Ithaca College photo ID.
 The fee to register a vehicle to park on campus is $64 per semester, or $128 per year.
-(There is no charge for summer parking.
+(There is no charge for summer parking.)
 After your vehicle is properly registered, all student (red) lots are available for your use.
 For your convenience, you can also register your vehicle online using your Ithaca College Netpass Username and Password (an Ithaca College Netpass account will be provided to you as part of the registration process).

 Campus recreational facilities are available to students.
 They include a state-of-the-art fitness center, which houses an exercise area, an aerobics studio, an indoor climbing wall, and two gymnasiums; and the indoor swimming pool in Hill Center.
 Outside are a track, tennis courts, and, during the summer, a pool.

 Ithaca College seeks to ensure that all students with disabilities are provided access to and are able to participate fully in its programs and activities.
 If you have a documented disability or feel you may have an undiagnosed learning problem, please feel free to contact the Office of Academic Support Services for Students with Disabilities at 607-274-1005.